Table of Contents Contents

 Who the Capital Gains Tax Affects

-According to the government of Canada, this change will mostly affect the wealthiest 0.13%, 12% of corporations in Canada and those with an income of $1.42 million annually or higher.
+According to the government of Canada, this change to the tax system will mostly affect the wealthiest 0.13%, 12% of corporations and independent businesses in Canada and those with an income of $1.42 million annually or higher, which is supposed to increase economic growth.
 That said, though, there’s a chance it can impact many middle-class Canadians.

 What are the Capital Gains Changes?